Introduction

 Beth Buyserie is the Director of Composition and Associate Professor of English at Utah State University.
 She earned her Ph.D. in Cultural Studies and Social Thought in Education from Washington State University.
 Her teaching and scholarship focus on composition, writing program administration, professional learning, and critical pedagogies.
 Dr. Buyserie teaches graduate pedagogy and undergraduate composition courses, mentors all teachers in USU’s Composition Program, and has received multiple awards and recognitions for her commitments to teaching and inclusive excellence.
 As a proponent of interdisciplinary dialogue, she provides pedagogy workshops to faculty across disciplines, and she chairs USU’s interdisciplinary committee for all communication literacy and communication intensive courses.

 Dr. Thurston is the Director of the Center for Empowering Teaching Excellence in the Office of the Provost and Chief Academic Officer at Utah State University.
-Travis earned his Master of Educational Technology degree from Boise State University, and earned his Ph.D. in Curriculum and Instruction with emphasis on Instructional Leadership from Utah State University.
+Travis earned his Master of Educational Technology degree from Boise State University, and earned his Ph.D. in Curriculum and Instruction with an emphasis on Instructional Leadership from Utah State University.
 His teaching and scholarship focus on digital-age teaching and instructional design, creating autonomy-supportive learning environments, and student-centered engagement strategies.
 He publishes interdisciplinary studies on the scholarship on teaching and learning, and is the production editor for the Empower Teaching Open Access Series.

 License